 |Scallops||Cook until flesh is milky white or opaque and firm.||None|

-Nation Nacho Day Deals:
+National Nacho Day Deals:

 Here are some restaurant deals to help you celebrate #NationalNachosDay:

 On the Border will be celebrating National Nachos Day with 50 percent off your favorite nachos.
 You can choose between Stacked Nachos or Grande Fajita Nachos, which are both half price.
 The offer is good for eat-in or take-out orders.
-This offer is only available on Monday, November 6 at participating locations.

 - Cilantro’s Mexican Grill: 20% off All Nachos